 Dr. O’Mara has volunteered in multiple activities and has an interest in international issues and social justice.
 She volunteered in Tanzania and worked in both Zimbabwe and Cuba during residency and came away with many impactful human stories.
 In the US, she has volunteered with Remote Area Medical in South Dakota and worked at a clinic, Community Health, for underserved patients in the Ukranian Village.

-She lives in Old Irving Park with her husband and three children, ages 14, 12, and 11.
+She lives in Old Irving Park with her husband and three children (ages 15, 13, and 11) and dog.